MiLandry/webpack_demo/README.md

 #Webpack demo
 This web app will demonstrate the core functionalities of webpack.
 The website itself simply displays "hello webpack" to the browser and console logs something.
 Since webpack is a build tool, the commands below show how to build with webpack and how to run inside of webpackdevserver using npm.
+It uses the commonjs module loading system, although webpack should be able to work with any of them.

 ##getting started
 (optional) `npm install webpack -g`